Hjorthmedh/RGCmorphology/ms/intro.md

 containing one outlier (Figure 6).
 Example RGCs in the three Hoxd10 clusters are shown in Figure 6 and reflect the variability in different types.
-These statistical results therefore confirm our ealier suggestion that Hoxd10 line labels at least three distinct RGC types.
+These statistical results therefore confirm our earlier suggestion that Hoxd10 line labels at least three distinct RGC types.